 In May 2014, the IASB issued IFRS 15 Revenue from Contracts with Customers.
 IFRS 15 replaces the detailed guidance on revenue recognition requirements that currently exists under IFRS.
 IFRS 15 specifies the accounting treatment for all revenue arising from contracts with customers, unless the contracts are within the scope of other IFRSs.
-The standard also provides a model for the measurement and recognition of gains and losses on the sale of certain non-financial assets that are not an output of the company's ordinary activities.
+The standard also provides a model for the measurement and recognition of gains and losses on the sale of certain non-financial assets that are not an output of a company's ordinary activities.
 Additional disclosure is required under the standard including disaggregation of total revenue, information about performance obligations, changes in contract asset and liability account balances between periods, and key judgments and estimates.
 In July 2015, the effective date for IFRS 15 was deferred to apply to annual periods beginning on or after January 1, 2018; early application is permitted either following a full retrospective approach or a modified retrospective approach.
 The modified retrospective approach allows the standard to be applied to existing contracts beginning the initial period of adoption and restatements to the comparative periods are not required.
-The Company is required to disclose the impact by financial line item as a result of the adoption of the new standard.
-The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning January 1, 2018.
-A preliminary analysis has been completed and the Company is currently reviewing the relevant sales contracts.
-The extent of the impact of the adoption of IFRS 15 has not yet been determined.
+The Company is required to disclose the impact by financial line item as a result of the adoption of the new standard and intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning January 1, 2018, but has not yet determined the application approach.
+The Company has reviewed significant agreements and contracts with customers.
+Based on this review, the adoption of IFRS 15 is expected to result in changes in classification between sales and cost of goods sold, as well as increases to inventories and other current liabilities on the consolidated financial statements.
+The financial impact on the consolidated financial statements for the year ended December 31, 2018 has not yet been quantified.